Please Note! BPN is now a 501(c)(3) non-profit and has moved to a new website: BerkeleyParentsNetwork.org

 - Parent-to-parent advice only, please.

-Questions about how to best market or promote your business are not accepted, and
+Also not accepted are questions about how to best market or promote your business,

 Postings for Advice Given must contain: a response to the original question.